isc-projects/bind9/doc/arm/pkcs11.inc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The canonical documentation for configuring pkcs11-provider is in the `provider-pkcs11.7`_ manual page, but a sample working configuration is included here for the user's convenience:
+The canonical documentation for configuring pkcs11-provider is in the `provider-pkcs11.7`_ manual page, but a copy of a working configuration is provided here for convenience:

 .. _`provider-pkcs11.7`: https://github.com/latchset/pkcs11-provider/blob/main/docs/provider-pkcs11.7.md

-We are going to use our own custom copy of OpenSSL configuration, again it's driven by an environment variable, this time called OPENSSL_CONF.
-We are going to copy the global OpenSSL configuration (often found in ``etc/ssl/openssl.conf``) and customize it to use pkcs11-provider.
+In this example, we use a custom copy of OpenSSL configuration, driven by an environment variable called OPENSSL_CONF.
+First, copy the global OpenSSL configuration (often found in ``etc/ssl/openssl.conf``) and customize it to use pkcs11-provider.

 ::

    cp /etc/ssl/openssl.cnf /opt/bind9/etc/openssl.cnf

-and export the environment variable:
+Next, export the environment variable:

 ::

    export OPENSSL_CONF=/opt/bind9/etc/openssl.cnf

-Now add the following line at the top of file, before any sections (in square brackets) are defined:
+Then add the following line at the top of the file, before any sections (in square brackets) are defined:

 ::

    openssl_conf = openssl_init

-And make sure there are no other 'openssl_conf = ...' lines in the file.
+Make sure there are no other 'openssl_conf = ...' lines in the file.

-Add following lines at the bottom of the file:
+Add the following lines at the bottom of the file:

 ::